-For many retailers, Thanksgiving is a time of trepidation and anticipation.
-While much of the rest of the country relaxes with family, both brick‑and‑mortar and online retailers brace themselves for the onslaught of Black Friday and Cyber Monday.
+For many retailers, the holiday shopping season is a time of both anticipation and trepidation.
+While most people can relax and celebrate with friends and family, retailers – both brick-and-mortar and online – brace themselves for the onslaught that begins on Black Friday and Cyber Monday.

 The challenges confronting both types of retailers are very similar.
-Facing massive visitor traffic to their stores, they must ensure every potential customer is welcomed in, given space to browse, and that the staff and resources are on hand to help them complete their transaction.
+Facing massive visitor traffic to their stores, they must ensure all potential customers are welcomed in and given space to browse, and that the staff and resources are on hand to help them complete their transaction.
 Shoppers have plenty of choices, but are tight for time on these critical days.
 If one store appears overcrowded and slow to serve them, it’s easy to move next door.

-In this article, I’ll share four ways you can use NGINX and NGINX Plus to prepare for massive increases in customer traffic.
+In this article, we share four ways you can use NGINX Open Source and NGINX Plus to prepare for massive increases in customer traffic.

-NGINX Powers Over 40% of the World’s Busiest Websites
+NGINX Powers More of the World’s Million Busiest Websites than Any Other Server

-NGINX began as a web acceleration solution, and is now used by over 40% of the world’s busiest websites to load balance and scale.
+NGINX began as a web acceleration solution, and is now used to load balance and scale by more of the world’s million busiest websites than any other server.
 A great analogy is that NGINX and NGINX Plus act as an ‘Internet shock absorber’ – they enable your website to run faster and more smoothly across rough terrain.
 Learn More…

 Step 1: Deploy the Shock Absorber